Start page

 Anglo-Saxons in Eastern Europe

 In 1215 Magna Carta Libertatum (“Magna Carta”) was adopted in England, which laid the foundations of human rights in the state and which is still in effect.
 800 years ago, the Anglo-Saxons showed such political maturity, which some European nations don’t have so far.
 It may seem that the democratic spirit is congenital in the Anglo-Saxons.
 But it is not so.
-At the time of the adoption of the Charter, they already had almost two thousand years of active history and, accordingly, a great political experience.
+At the time of the Charter adoption, they already had almost two thousand years of active history and great political experience.
 The fact is that the history of the Anglo-Saxons began in Eastern Europe since the ancestral home of all Germanic peoples, determined by the graphic-analytical method, was located in the upper reaches of the Neman River north of the middle reaches of the Pripyat (STETSYUK VALENTYN.
 1998: 44).
 In their ancestral homeland and subsequent migrations, the Anglo-Saxons founded settlements, which often retained their original names to the present day.
 Toponymy opens the curtain on some details of their ancient history.
 For example, the name Akhtyrka can be interpreted using OE. eaht “advice, counil, consideration, reasoning” and rice “power, government, kongdom”.
 From this, we can conclude that the practice of limiting power by democratic methods has developed among the Anglo-Saxons since ancient times.
+In Russia, there are four settlements with this name (there were five) and in Ukraine there is a city called Okhtyrka.
+This name cannot be deciphered in any other language.

 After their resettlement on both banks of the Pripyat in ethno-producing area, formed by its tributaries, the initial Germanic languages were arisen (ibid: 77-78).